SpeedyWeather/SpeedyWeather.jl/docs/joss/paper.md

 We acknowledge contributions from Mosè Giordano, Valentin Churavy, and Pietro Monticone who have also committed to the SpeedyWeather.jl repository, and the wider Julia community for help and support.
-We gratefully acknowledge funding from the National Science Foundation (Chris please add) and the European Research Council under the European Union’s Horizon 2020 research and innovation programme for the ITHACA grant (no. 741112).
+MK acknowledges funding from the National Science Foundation (Chris please add).
+MK and TK acknowledge funding from the European Research Council under the European Union’s Horizon 2020 research and innovation programme for the ITHACA grant (no. 741112).
+NCC acknowledges support by the Australian Research Council DECRA Fellowship DE210100749.

 # References